Find the perfect place to relax at these overnight accommodations located near the Blue Ridge Parkway.

 Route 8 leads north to the Town of Floyd and its art studios, galleries, colorful specialty shops, popular restaurants, fresh local food, and music venues with live mountain and roots music, including the iconic Floyd Country Store.

-The exit at Milepost 136 provides easy access to U.S. Route 221 in Roanoke County and to neighboring Franklin County, and is only a short drive to Chaos Mountain Brewing in nearby Callaway.
-U.S. Route 221 also serves as an alternative route for reaching the City of Roanoke.
+The exit at Milepost 136 provides easy access to U.S. Route 221 in Roanoke County and neighboring Franklin County.
+U.S. Route 221 is an alternative route for reaching the City of Roanoke.

-U.S. Route 220 is conveniently located near many great options for accommodations, shopping, and dining in South Roanoke, as well as Explore Park and the Blue Ridge Parkway Visitor Center.
+U.S. Route 220 is conveniently located near many great accommodations, shopping, and dining options in South Roanoke, as well as Explore Park and the Blue Ridge Parkway Visitor Center.
 It also offers easy access to Interstate 581 and Interstate 81.

 The exit at Milepost 120 for Mill Mountain Parkway offers the most convenient access to Downtown Roanoke.
-This exit also leads to the Roanoke Star and Overlook, Discovery Center and Mill Mountain Zoo, which are all located atop Mill Mountain.
+This exit also leads to the Roanoke Star and Overlook, Discovery Center, and Mill Mountain Zoo, located atop Mill Mountain.

-U.S. Route 460 connects the Roanoke Valley to the northeast communities of Bedford, Lynchburg and Appomattox.
-The exit at Milepost 106 is nine miles west of Roanoke and 21 miles east of Bedford.
-There are many restaurants and shopping located near this exit in the Bonsack community.
+U.S. Route 460 connects the Roanoke Valley to the northeast communities of Bedford, Lynchburg, and Appomattox.
+The exit at Milepost 106 is nine miles east of Roanoke and 21 miles west of Bedford.
+Many restaurants and shops are located near this exit in the Bonsack community.
 During the fall trips, this access point also provides convenient access to the fall activities at Jeter Farm.

 The Town of Buchanan is located only four miles north of the Parkway exit at Milepost 90 for Route 43.
 Downtown Buchanan offers wonderful antiquing, B&Bs, dining, access to the James River, and more.
-This exit is also a great spot for connecting back with Interstate 81, which is located near Buchanan.
+This exit is also an excellent spot for connecting back with Interstate 81, located near Buchanan.